 - Due – what is the outstanding balance due of the invoice

-- Footer – at the bottom of the page you’ll see the Sales Tax, Total Invoiced, Use Tax, and Balance Due for all the invoices on the report as well as the date the report was run and a page number.
+- Footer – at the bottom of the page, you’ll see the Sales Tax, Total Invoiced, Use Tax, and Balance Due for all the invoices on the report, as well as the date iPoint generated the report and a page number.

 Clicking the Options button allows you to customize the report using a series of filters and summary choices.